 - i.
 All homeowner applicants and co-applicants must be current on payments for child support or under an approved payment plan. - ii.
 Homeowner applicants must furnish evidence that property taxes are current, under an approved payment plan, or that they have an exemption under current laws. - iii.
 Homeowner applicants must agree to a limited subrogation of any future awards related to Hurricane Harvey, to ensure duplication of benefits compliance. - iv.
-Assistance will be provided in the form of a grant or zero-interest forgivable loan.
-Homeowner applicants are required to maintain principal residency in the assisted property throughout the length of the lien period.
+Assistance will be provided in the form of a grant, a zero-interest unsecured forgivable loan or a zero-interest secured forgiviable loan.
+Homeowner applicants are required to maintain principal residency in the assisted property throughout the length of the forgivable loan compliance period.
 Cash-out refinancing, home equity loans, or any loans utilizing the assisted property as collateral must be approved during the compliance period, and considerations for this are in the program guidelines.
 A violation of this policy will activate the loan repayment terms. - v.
-Homeowner applicants must agree to lien requirements, as applicable.
-The lien period for homes will be based on the amount of assistance provided (not including the additional allocations allowed for improvements):
+Homeowner applicants must agree to the forgivable loan compliance period and lien requirements, as applicable.
+The award type and compliance periods for homes will be based on the amount of assistance provided (not including the additional allocations allowed for improvements):